mqbu-mqbu0212/bimanual-ellipticity-index/README.md

 - `sd_minor` = standard deviation along the second principal component
 - `OI = sd_minor / sd_major`

 PCA is rotation-invariant, so no axis-alignment correction is needed.
-For near-circular cycles (flatness ≥ 0.85), axis ambiguity is resolved by computing the midpoint of the start and end points, then determining which principal axis it aligns with more closely.
+For near-circular cycles (flatness ≥ 0.85), axis ambiguity is resolved by computing the midpoint of the start and end points, then determining which principal axis it aligns with more closely.For near-circular cycles where the Q-vector method is used, axis assignment can occasionally result in OI > 1.0.
+By default (`clip_oi_to_one=True`), these values are clipped to 1.0.
+Set `clip_oi_to_one=False` to retain them as-is.

 Cycles are detected by projecting the trajectory onto its PCA major axis and identifying turnaround points.
 Each detected cycle is then quality-filtered (ellipse fitting residual check and closure check) before being used in OI calculation.
 Results are aggregated per participant per condition.